 Often men would hold ritual walks around the house or settlement and sing really loud so the noise drives her away, while women would leave dishes around the house at night so if she comes into a home, they will be alerted.

-Women also prayed to her not to take their children away.
+Women also pray to her not to take their children away.

 Morana And Dreams

-Morana is also associated with dreams.
-She was the deity that influences our dreams, especially in a bad way.
+Morana is associated with dreams.
+She is the deity that influences our dreams, especially in a bad way.
 I am sure everyone is familiar with the concept of a nightmare.

 Her second depiction would take the form of a demonic being called Mora and come into our dreams and influence them to go bad.
 Many rites were held in households when someone had nightmares to prevent her from coming.

-As a matter of fact, a nightmare in my language is called “Noćna Mora”, which literally means Mora of the Night.
+As a matter of fact, ‘nightmare’ in my language is called “Noćna Mora”, which literally means Mora of the Night.

 One of the connections I saw with the English language while writing this article is that I also see Morana in the English word for it.
 One of the names of this deity is Mora or Mare, and the word nightMARE is tied to bad dreams.
 Weird, isn’t it?